Resilient and Sustainable Food Systems for a Food Secure Future

 Course programme in more detail

-The resulting insecurity not only affects the global social and economic systems, but also (the local) food systems and their farmers who stand at the basis of food production.
+The resulting insecurity not only affects the global social and economic systems, but also (local) food systems and their farmers who stand at the basis of food production.

 Application for this course

-On top of this page you can apply for the course 'Resilient and Sustainable Food Systems for a Food Secure Future'.
+Push the Orange button at the top and the bottom of this page to apply for the course ''Climate Change Adaptation in Food Security and Natural Resource Management''.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.